talapaillp/Settings/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 An interface for the administrator to easily change application settings.
+Uses Dick CRUD, on Laravel 5.1.

 ## Install